-At Veolia, it is our policy to conduct all of our business in an honest and ethical manner.
-Our Values outline the standards and behaviours that Veolia upholds as a company.
+At Veolia it is our policy to conduct all of our business in an honest and ethical manner.
+Our Values outline the standards and behaviours that Veolia upholds as a business.
 By living our Values we can maintain the highest ethical standards in the conduct of our business affairs.

 The tax operating principles and guidelines governing the management of our tax affairs are fully aligned with the Group’s wider commercial, reputational and business practices and are consistent with our commitment to corporate responsibility.
 They consist of the following: